ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Key Configuration Request {#key-config}

-Before the client can upload a report share to an aggregator, it must first obtain the aggregator's public key.
-This is retrieved by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters.
+Before the client can upload a report share to an aggregator, it first fetches the aggregator's public key.
+This is done by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, obtained from the task parameters.
 The aggregator responds to well-formed requests with status 200 and an `HpkeConfig` value: